Hi, I'm Josie.

 I love capturing the little sweet and sacred moments shared by couples and families, and make sure that joy and emotion shows in the pictures I take!
 I’m great at making clients feel comfortable and like themselves, which makes for the BEST candid photos.

-When I'm not shooting and editing pictures, you can find me watering my 7,293 plants at home, spending time with Josie at a hipster coffee shop (we're suckers for aesthetics), or cuddled up on the couch watching Frozen with my daughter (like we do daily #toddlermomlife).
+When I'm not shooting and editing pictures, you can find me watering my 7,293 plants at home, spending time with Josie at a hipster coffee shop (we're suckers for aesthetics), or cuddled up on the couch watching Frozen with my daughters (like we do daily #toddlermomlife).

 Take a look at some of my recent work and reach out any time!